googlefonts/Signika/docs/04-subsetting-small-caps/README.md

 - Spectral SC, Vollkorn SC, and Alegreya SC
   - replaces lowercase glyphs with smallcaps
   - otherwise, appears to leave all punctuation intact

+## Making a subsetting script for Glyphs

+Making a script which:
+- goes through font and finds all glyphs holding `.smcp` suffix.
+These are smallcaps.
+- deletes glyphs with the "root name" of the `smcp` glyphs
+- updates the `smcp` glyphs to remove that suffix
+- doesn't ruin alignment of component glyphs (diacritics), doesn't remove kerning, and doesn't break opentype features

+First big challenge: properly deleting root glyphs.
+I initially had the `smcp` finder and glyph-deletion code in the same loop, but this was messing up the indexing of glyphs and getting thrown off.
+It's working better to make a list first, then go through this list, and delete glyphs with that name.